ebruchez/ebruchez.github.io/pages/computer-collection.md

 ## Vintage terminal collection

 As of March 2026, I count 9 teletypes/terminals, if I include what might end up as parts machines.
-The earliest terminals are electromechanical, while the later ones are fully electronic (and sometimes called "glass teletypes").
+The earliest terminals are electromechanical, including the famed Model 33, while the later ones are fully electronic (and sometimes called "glass teletypes").

 <div class="tw-table">